deraldoduran/exercicioMedicoPaciente/README.md

 );

-CREATE IF NOT EXISTS consulta (
+CREATE TABLE IF NOT EXISTS consulta (
 	codconsulta serial not null,
 	dia date,
 	horario time,